 New York Times (Opinion) Media Bias

-This source manifests a distinct liberal bias, particularly through its consistent criticism of Donald Trump and his administration.
+The source exhibits a pronounced liberal bias, primarily reflected in its consistent and critical scrutiny of former President Donald Trump and his administration's policies.

 Customize Your AI News Feed.
 No Censorship.
 No Ads.